tas: check for nil instead of "fail"

 environment.

 Also note that the Windows build doesn't support online play, since it's implemented using the POSIX sockets API.
 I honestly have very little interest in writing much platform-specific Windows stuff, since Microsoft are the ones not following standards here.
-In retrospect, I probably should've used SDL2_net, but eh whatever.
-If anyone wants this, you are free to implement this yourself and send a patch.
+If anyone wants this, you are free to implement this yourself and send a patch (though note that I'm in the process of rewriting all of the online stuff, so you may want to hold off; ping me on IRC or fedi or wherever if you have questions).